DemianovE/Genetic-neural-network-for-simple-control/README.md

 ## Models
 Status of the models' types:
-- FF - under development
+- FF - working
-- SD - under development
+- SD - in testing
 - RR - planned

 ## Activation functions